flabbergastedbd/tunnelshade.github.io/_posts/2014-02-22-awesome-nullcon-2014.markdown

 Last day, so I wanted to enjoy every bit of it.
 Met some new people again but realised the fact that networking is as important as attending talks.
-Clicked some cool pics :P. Surprisingly got some Job offers :P, which were reduced to internship offers when people came to know that I still a student.
+Clicked some cool pics :P. Surprisingly got some Job offers :P, which were reduced to internship offers when people came to know that I am a student.
 Had a great time at the venue :D

 ______
 #### Aftermath

-One of my main goal was to popularize OWTF among the community & I can say that I could draw some attention towards it.
+One of my main goal was to popularize OWTF among the community & I am sure that owtf got some good attention.
 Putting it all together, I learnt the following things from this experience:

 + Mark out important talks & make sure you attend them.
 Balance your networking and talks
 + Never hesitate to meet new people :D
-+ Share your research if possible so that others have a reason to share (I got to know lot of new ideas)
++ Share your research if possible so that others have a reason to share (I got to know a lot of new ideas)
 + Don't forget to ask for email addresses when necessary
 + Always be the cool dude xD